 - Communicate in multiple formats.
-Include a formal presentation, create brochures and documents, post an FAQ on line
+Include a formal presentation, create brochures and documents, and post an FAQ online.

-- Use feedback from your sales force to inform your future plan designs (this is a practice that many companies fail to consider, to their peril)
+- Use feedback from your sales force to inform your future plan designs (this is a practice many companies fail to consider, to their peril).

-- 2) Sales compensation reporting.
+- Sales compensation reporting.
 To measure the ongoing effectiveness of the comp plan, companies need to produce regular reports.
-Best-in-class companies generate different reports for different stakeholders—salespeople, managers, leadership, administers—each with its own metrics and its own cadence.
+Best-in-class companies generate different reports for different stakeholders—salespeople, managers, leadership, administrators—each with its own metrics and cadence.
 Rachel prefers to group the various metrics into four categories:

 |Pay for performance||Plan design effectiveness||Employee motivation||Operational efficiency|

-- 3) Post mortem.
-After you’ve generated the plan, rolled it out, and tweaked it to accommodate feedback from the sales force, you should plan a post-mortem session to discuss what went well and what didn’t.
+- Post mortem.
+After you’ve generated the plan, rolled it out, and tweaked it to accommodate feedback from the sales force, you should plan a post-mortem session to discuss what did and did not go well.
 Some common problems Rachel has seen include:

 - Outdated operational systems.
 Things like legacy systems or manual processes are not always limited to the comp plan, but they can make creating and managing that plan far more difficult.

 - Program updates.
 After completing the post-mortem, use the information gleaned there to update your foundational program.
 By “foundational,” we mean the elements you put in place to drive your year-in, end-to-end plan management process.
 These elements include:

 - Appropriate role descriptions.
 Often HR titles are too high-level; jobs in the platform should describe the specific attributes necessary for each role in the plan management process.